sodadata/docs/_release-notes/soda-core-v0.0.1.md

 ---
-name: "0.0.1"
+name: "0.0.1 Beta"
 date: 2022-03-22
 products:
   - soda-core
 ---

-This release marks the launch, or first generally available release, of **Soda Core** and **Soda Checks Language**.
+This release marks the launch, or first beta release, of **Soda Core** and **Soda Checks Language**.

-Reference [Soda Core]({% link soda-core/overview.md %}) and [SodaCL]({% link soda-cl/automated-monitoring.md %}) documentation for information on how to use the new CLI tool and domain-specific language for reliability.
+Reference the <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core</a> and <a href="https://docs.soda.io/soda-cl/soda-cl-overview.html" target="_blank">SodaCL </a> documentation for information on how to use the new CLI tool and domain-specific language for reliability.